Rob Ramage: Personal

 He attended Byron Northview Public School and Saunders Secondary School in London, Ontario.
-Ramage married his high school sweetheart Dawn Van Diepen in 1982.
-They have three children, Tamara, Jaclyn, John.

 Up until January 23, 2009, Ramage was a broker at the Clayton, Missouri branch of Wachovia Securities (formerly A.G.
 Edwards & Sons, Inc. brokerage firm), acquired by Wells Fargo in 2009.

 In December 2011, Ramage was named assistant coach of the London Knights after coach Dale Hunter left the team to become head coach of the Washington Capitals.

-Rob's son, John Ramage, was selected by the Calgary Flames in the 4th round of the 2010 NHL Entry Draft.
+Ramage is married with three children.
+His son, John Ramage, was selected by the Calgary Flames in the 4th round of the 2010 NHL entry draft.
 John played NCAA Division I college ice hockey with the Wisconsin Badgers men's ice hockey, and he was named the USA team captain at the 2011 World Junior Ice Hockey Championships.

 On July 30, 2014, Ramage re-joined the Canadiens organization, being appointed player development coach.

 Rob is currently the head coach for the St Louis Blues Warriors.